Rotisserie chicken: Australia

 Three major supermarket chains in Australia, Coles, IGA and Woolworths, along with the Australian outlets of the American chain Costco, sell rotisserie chicken.
 When packaged in a disposable plastic carry bag with a handle, a whole roast chicken purchased hot from an Australian supermarket is referred to by the slang expression "bachelor's handbag", which was the "people's choice" as the country's word [sic] of the year for 2022.
 Such a product requires no further preparation before being consumed, and is thus seen as an easy meal for a single person.

 To comply with the Safe Food Australia guidelines for hot food published by Food Standards Australia New Zealand, supermarkets in Australia remove any unsold hot rotisserie chicken from sale after it has been on the shelves for four hours.
 At Coles, the chicken is then shredded and marketed in the refrigerated deli section as "shredded chicken".
 Woolworths follows a similar approach.
 Costco places unsold hot chicken into a blast chiller, and then sells it as a refrigerated product at a reduced price.

 Since the 1950s, many family-run takeaway shops in Australia's suburbs have sold meals based on charcoal chicken, a variety of the rotisserie product cooked above charcoal.
 In some cases, immigrant proprietors also offered further variations such as Greek-style lemon and oregano chicken, Italian salads, and later Portuguese marinades and Lebanese sides.
 By the late 1970s, charcoal chicken shops had become a suburban staple.

 In Australia, charcoal chicken has broad appeal, including amongst older and younger people sensitive to strong flavours.
 From the late 1980s, chains such as Oporto and Frango emerged as competitors to the family-run charcoal chicken shops.

 As of 2025, another chain, Chargrill Charlie’s, founded by two South African families in Coogee, Sydney, in 1989, had nearly 30 outlets across Sydney and Melbourne, and a store in Brisbane.
+At the end of that year, an even bigger chain, El Jannah, founded in the Sydney suburb of Granville in 1998, had 50 stores across New South Wales, Victoria and the Australian Capital Territory.

-In the early 1970s, a more American-style fast food chain selling roast chicken, Red Rooster, was founded in Perth.
-Initially, that chain's menu was based on rotisserie chicken.
+Previously, in the early 1970s, a more American-style fast food chain selling roast chicken, Red Rooster, was founded in Perth.
+Its menu was initially based on rotisserie chicken.
 Between about the mid-1980s and 1995, the chain replaced its rotisserie ovens with combi ovens, which reduced the cook time from 1½ hours to 55 minutes.
 Despite that change, Red Rooster, now a national chain, continues to sell "rotisserie-style chicken".